lquixada/cross-cookie/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ================

-Universal cookie for Node, browsers and React Native.
+Universal cookie for browsers and React Native.
 The scenario that cross-cookie really shines is when the same javascript codebase needs to run on different platforms.

-- **Platform agnostic**: browsers, Node or React Native
+- **Platform agnostic**: browsers or React Native
 - **Simple interface**: no instantiation, no configuration and no extra dependency

 * * *